dynamiccast/docker-dev/README.md

 ![Alt text](/screenshot.png?raw=true "Human-apps screenshot")

+More information on Docker development containers can be found in the [wiki](https://github.com/dynamiccast/docker-dev/wiki).

 # Run Human-apps

 Human-apps needs a Qemu disk image to run the VM.
 You can download an image with this command :